dgraph-io/dgraph/wiki/content/mutations/index.md

 ### Geolocation support

-Support for geo-location data is available in JSON.
+Support for geolocation data is available in JSON.
 Geo-location data is entered as a JSON object with keys "type" and "coordinates".
-Keep in mind we only support the Point, Polygon, and MultiPolygon types.
+Keep in mind we only support indexing on the Point, Polygon, and MultiPolygon types, but we can store other types of geolocation data.
 Below is an example:

 ```
 {